Central Park in New York

 Shakespeare Garden is located close to the Delacorte Theater.
 From May to August his works are enacted here, during Shakespeare in the Park.
 This is a wildly popular series of performances, celebrities like Al Pacino, Meryl Streep and Natalie Portman have performed here over the years.
 Free tickets are available but you have to stand in line, on the day of the play.
 There are also a limited number of tickets for sale.

-West side between 79th and 80th Street
+Westside between 79th and 80th Street

 Did you know that Central Park also has waterfalls?
 Not a lot of tourists know about them, they are beautiful, tranquil places.
 There are five waterfalls in total, all artificial and New York’s drinking water flows through them.
-Enter from the west-side of the park at 102nd Street and follow the flow called ‘the Loch’ (up to 106th Street).
+Enter from the west side of the park at 102nd Street and follow the flow called ‘the Loch’ (up to 106th Street).

 Bethesda Terrace is the heart of Central Park.
 On the steps, you have a wonderful view of the lake and the Great Lawn.
 Under the stairs, due to the great acoustics, street performers often sing or play instruments.
 In the middle of the square is the Bethesda Fountain, one of the most famous fountains in the world.
-Also known as the Angel of the Waters, below the angel there are four cherubs which symbolise health, purity, temperance and peace.
+Also known as the Angel of the Waters, below the angel four cherubs symbolise health, purity, temperance and peace.

 Middle of the park, near 72nd Street

 Opposite Bethesda Fountain, on the other side of the water, lies idyllic Loeb Boathouse, a place where you can rent rowing boats, bikes and gondolas.
-Of course, you can also just relax and enjoy a snack and drink with a fantastic view over the lake.
+Of course, you can also just relax and enjoy a snack and drink with a fantastic view of the lake.

-East side between 74th and 75th Street (dining only possible from April until November)
+Eastside between 74th and 75th Street (dining only possible from April until November)

 Wollman Rink: 59th Street & 6th Avenue (stay right when you enter the park)

-Lasker Rink: West side, 110th Street
+Lasker Rink: Westside, 110th Street

 During the summer months, ice skating gets replaced with ice (cream) eating as an amusement park is erected at the location of the Wollman Rink.
 Victorian Gardens is open from June to September and offers a wide assortment of rides, games, food and fun for the whole family.